Market Design Lessons for ‘Safety First’ Institutional Engineering

 The understanding of these criteria (by their context, by their assumptions, etc.) elevates them to requirements that a system (and its corresponding institutions) must satisfy to be safe.
 Requirements are the foundation for any engineering, be it civil or economic.
 Basing an optimal solution to a market or non-market allocation problem upon requirements, and measuring the solution’s performance with specific qualitative and quantitative criteria, provides a methodological approach which can inform the design of institutions in the face of technological innovation.

-Institution Design: Requirements and Identifications
+Institution Design: Requirements & Identifications

 Requirements